-The Origin of Egg Roll in a Bowl
+The Origin of this Healthy Egg Roll in a Bowl

 I found the inspiration for this recipe about a year or so ago.
-Someone had shared a recipe for Egg Roll in a Bowl in a Facebook group and I was intrigued.
+Someone had shared a recipe for Egg Roll in a Bowl in a Facebook group and I was super intrigued.
+What a concept!
 I'd always loved egg rolls but hadn't had one in a long time due to our going gluten-free and even leaning grain-free.

-Too many carbs in those wrappers, you know?
+Too many carbs in those egg roll wrappers, you know?

-So I worked on it, tweaking it with different seasonings and such, and ended up with a recipe that's a real winner in our home.
+So I worked on it (and worked on it and worked on it) tweaking it with different seasonings and such, and made this “Crack Slaw” so many times that my family thought I was a little nutty, but I ended up with a recipe that's a real winner in our home.

 This recipe is great not only because of it's great taste, but also because it works for so many special diets.

-This recipe is rich with loads of healthy ingredients including:
+This Whole30 Egg Roll in a Bowl Recipe is rich with loads of healthy ingredients including:

 Cabbage: cabbage is a cruciferous vegetable.
 The whole family of cruciferous veggies have loads of health benefits including being rich in vitamins and folic acid and minerals such as iron, potassium, and selenium.